-With the exception of a residency preference, the PHA may choose, in coordination with the CoC and other referral partners, to establish separate local preferences for EHVs.
-The PHA may, however, choose to not establish any local preferences for the EHV waiting list.
+With the exception of a residency preference, BHA may choose, in coordination with the CoC-EveryOne Home and other referral partners, to establish separate local preferences for EHVs.
+BHA may, however, choose to not establish any local preferences for the EHV waiting list.